Optical Spin Initialisation and Readout with a Cavity-Coupled Quantum Dot in an In-Plane Magnetic Field: Spin initialisation

 \subsubsection{Square Pulse}

 We first examine initialisation with a finite square pulse with $\Omega_X(t)= \Omega(H(t-t_0 +\Delta\tau_X/2) - H(t-t_0 -\Delta\tau_X/2))$, where $H(x)$ is the Heaviside function, $t_0$ is the centre of the pulse, $\Delta\tau_X$ is the pulse duration, and $\Omega$ is the Rabi frequency of the pulse.
 For a given set of cavity parameter combinations, we vary the Rabi frequency of the pulse in the range $0\leq\Omega_X\leq 10\gamma$ to find the minimum trace distance for each pulse duration $\Delta\tau_X$, leaving adequate time after the pulse for the trion populations to fully decay.
-Figures~\ref{fig:Init_FinitePulse}a and~\ref{fig:Init_FinitePulse}b show the resulting minimised trace distance as a function of pulse duration for the single- and bi-modal cavities respectively.
+Figures~\ref{fig:Init_FinitePulse}a-c show the resulting minimised trace distance as a function of the pulse duration for single-mode and bi-modal cavity structures for different cavity parameters.
 The effects of pure dephasing are discussed in Appendix~\ref{AppendixB}, and are shown to have similarly negligible effects for either cavity configuration when driving with a square pulse.

 Irrespective of cavity configuration, we find a general trend of decreasing trace distance with increasing pulse duration.
 Longer pulse durations both increase the fraction of the $\ket{1}$ state population transferred to the excited state, and, when the pulse duration is longer than the excited state lifetime, enable the re-excitation of any non-zero $\ket{1}$ population resulting from the decay of the trion states via the $\ket{4}\rightarrow\ket{1}$ and $\ket{3}\rightarrow\ket{1}$ transitions.
 Furthermore, increasing the duration of the driving pulse decreases its bandwidth which in turn reduces the strength of the off-resonant driving of the $\ket{2}\rightarrow\ket{3}$ transition that moves the system away from the target state.